LincaMarius/ISAP-1_Schematic/README.md

 The transformer according to the Bill of Materials is of the F-25X type and has a primary voltage of 115 Volts, but in Europe a transformer with a primary voltage of 240 Volts is required.

 The secondary voltage according to the Materials List on page 502 in the original book is 12.6 Volts.
 Nowadays we can buy standard transformers with a secondary voltage of 12 Volts.

+The secondary current is a maximum of 1.5 Amps according to the same description.

 The nominal power of the transformer for a current consumption of maximum 1.5 Amps is 12V x 1.5A = 18 VA.